ABI-Software/MeshParser/README.rst

 A Python library for parsing different mesh formats in to a list of points and a list of elements.
 The element's nodes are identified by indexes into the point list array.

+Currently this library supports reading of the following formats:

+ - stl
+ - vrml
+ - vtk

 Usage
 =====